 Select Export to download the certificate that you created and assigned to this destination.

 Extract the PEM file from the ZIP file and save it to your local system.
 (When you open the PEM file, it may be Base64-encoded and require decoding.
 It can then be decoded and uploaded without the private key.)

 Open the PEM file in your preferred editor and delete everything between the lines ——-BEGIN PRIVATE KEY——- and ——-END PRIVATE KEY——-, including these lines.
-Save the document.
+(We are only deleting the private key, notice that we will be left with a certificate chain containing three certificates which are the server/client certificate, intermediate CA and root CA) Save the document.